danielnaber/oxygen-languagetool-plugin/README.md

 * Uses the default language configured for the spell checker (ignores `lang` attributes).
 * In text mode:
     * XML comments are not checked
-    * will not properly work on XML that is not well-formed
+    * Will not properly work on XML that is not well-formed
     * Entities are not expanded
 * Switching between tabs can sometimes lead to the same error showing up more than once in the context menu.